 This course covers Management 3.0, an innovative way to approach management and team leadership within your organization.
 Management 3.0 is based on the premise that management is not the exclusive responsibility of executives, but rather it is a group responsibility.
 Leaders should pursue the goal of growing and transforming organizations that are great places to work, where people are engaged, the work is continually improving, and clients are simply delighted.

-Here is just one idea you will gain from this course!
+Here is just one idea you will gain from this course.

 At the end of this course students will be able to:

-- Understand what factors influence motivation.
+- Understand the factors that influence motivation

 Training in Management 3.0 is aimed at any professional who wishes to apply Agile principles to successfully manage teams and become a true leader.
 It may include, among others, CEOs, IT Directors, Directors of other departments, HR, Project Managers, Scrum Masters, Product Owners, Product Managers, Developers, Business Analysts, and in general, anyone who, due to their professional needs, wants to learn how to motivate and develop people, how to create and manage self-managed teams organized, as well as to define organizational structures capable of adapting to changes.